If you want to be more organized, make sure you’re actually using your planner

-My new planner for the academic year of 2015-2016 recently arrived and I am in love with it!
+My new planner for the academic year recently arrived and I am in love with it!
 There’s nothing like having a new, blank planner to get me thinking about how I’m going to be so much more organized this school year than I have ever been before!

 As I’ve been setting it up, I realized that there is one thing that makes using a planner successful.
 Just having a planner does not mean you will magically get to all your appointments or know what is going on in your life, no matter how cute and functional it is.
 Even looking at your planner often isn’t going to help you much if you haven’t written anything down in it.

 I know, you’re all rolling your eyes at me right now.
 Of course you have to write things down in your planner.
 But do you do it way in advance, or at least as soon as you know about an event?
 Because I haven’t always done that, and it’s gotten me into lots of double-booking sorts of trouble over the course of my life.

 My big tip isn’t so much writing it down as much as it is writing it down immediately.
 Sometimes that is easy.
 For instance, when you call to make a doctor’s appointment you most likely have your planner open in front of you, so you do write it down right then and there.

 But what about when you get the school calendar for the year?
 What about those pesky recurring events that are the same every single week?
 Those are the ones most easily forgotten.
 Those are the ones that tend to get me in trouble with double-booking, because who can remember when the school arts night is when the last time you saw it in writing was six months ago?
 Certainly not me.
 That is what my planner is for!